haltu/muuri/README.md

 # Muuri

-Muuri creates responsive, sortable, filterable and draggable grid layouts.
+Muuri allows you to create responsive, sortable, filterable and draggable grid layouts.
 Yep, that's a lot of features in one library, but we have tried to make it as tiny as possible.
 Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).
 Wanna see it in action?
 Check out the [demo](http://haltu.github.io/muuri/) on the website.

 Muuri's layout system allows positioning the grid items within the container in pretty much any way imaginable.
 The default "First Fit" bin packing layout algorithm generates similar layouts as [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
 The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
 However, you can also provide your own layout algorithm to position the items in any way you want.